 1. How are you measuring impact?

 Start by understanding return on investment and how your operations can be improved.
 You need to be able to tell which programs are operating with a surplus, a deficit, or breaking even.
 Start by measuring your current processes and how it’s impacting your team.
 Investigate the biggest challenges you are faced with – often it starts in how your operations spends.
 Whether it’s entering purchase requisitions manually or chasing down those approvals – those processes are costing you time and money and a new financial solution can solve that for you.
-Real time tracking is necessary when planning operating budgets and forecasting expenditures, so you need a system that helps you understand where your money is going and why in easy to understand reports and data sets.
+Real time tracking is necessary when planning operating budgets and forecasting expenditures, so you need a system that helps you understand where your money is going with easy to understand reports and data sets.